-The Rehabilitation of Offenders Act 1974 allows most convictions and cautions to be considered spent after a specified period of time.
+The Rehabilitation of Offenders Act 1974 and the amendments to the ROA 1974 (Exceptions Order 1975, (amended 2013 and 2020)) allows most convictions and cautions to be considered spent after a specified period of time.
 Once a caution or conviction is spent the person is considered rehabilitated and the ROA treats the person as if they had never committed an offence.
 This means that jobseekers with criminal records have the right to legally withhold such information from a prospective employer when applying for most jobs.

 All positions that involve working with children are exempt from the provisions of the Rehabilitation of Offenders Act 1974.
-All applicants must therefore declare all previous convictions and cautions, including those which would normally be considered "spent" except those received for an offence committed in the United Kingdom if it has been filtered in accordance with the DBS filtering rules.
+All applicants must therefore declare all previous convictions and cautions, including those which would normally be considered "spent" except those received for an offence committed in the United Kingdom which have been filtered in accordance with the DBS filtering rules.

 Candidates shortlisted for interview will be asked to complete a Criminal Record Self-Disclosure form on which they will be asked to disclose any relevant convictions, court orders, reprimands, warnings, or other matters which may affect an applicant's suitability to work with children.
+Candidates should be signposted to the Ministry of Justice website to seek guidance and clarity on what offences and issues they are required to disclose: DBS filtering guidance - GOV.UK (www.gov.uk)